node-ts/ddd/README.md

 * `changePassword()`
 * `disable()` their account

-We can model that these actions have occured using bus `Events` (see [Bus Messages](https://node-ts.github.io/bus/packages/bus-messages/#event) for more details).
+We can model that these actions have occurred using bus `Events` (see [Bus Messages](https://node-ts.github.io/bus/packages/bus-messages/#event) for more details).
 Here are the events for those actions:

 ```typescript
 // user-registered.ts